 - A flex spending account can be used for many things including glasses, contacts, prescription sunglasses, and more

-Vision Plans We Accept
+Vision Plans We Accept:

 - Avesis